-Second Harvest participates in the Highmark Walk for a Healthy Community at Presque Isle State Park in Erie, Pa.
+Second Harvest typically participates in the Highmark Walk for a Healthy Community at Presque Isle State Park in Erie, Pa.
+The 2020 Highmark Walk for a Healthy Community will be an online only virtual walk and fundraiser due to the COVID-19 pandemic.
 Walkers register online to support Second Harvest’s mission to provide food for the hungry in the region.
-It’s a great way to get exercise while spending time with family and friends.
-If you or your organization would like to sponsor Second Harvest at the 2019 walk, contact Tori at firstname.lastname@example.org.
-For more information on the event visit www.walkforahealthycommunity.org
+It’s a great way to get exercise while practicing social distancing.
+If you or your organization would like to sponsor Second Harvest at the 2020 walk, contact Andrea at email@example.com.
+For more information on the event visit www.walkforahealthycommunity.org.

 During the Fill the BackPack campaign, Wegmans shoppers can purchase grocery bags filled with child-friendly food items in increments of $3, $5 and $10.
 This childhood anti-hunger initiative provides kids in need with weekend bags of nutritious, easy-to-prepare food.
 Last year, Wegmans shoppers donated 19,368 pounds of product that went directly towards feeding local students who would otherwise have gone without when school was not in session.
 Every Friday, the food goes home in the backpacks of eligible school children to ensure they have nutritious meals over the weekend.
 Learn more about our BackPack Program here.

 Erie Gives 2019 is#TwiceAsNice because donors can write a check for their Erie Gives donation.
 Checks must be made out to The Erie Community Foundation.
 All check donations must be accompanied by a Check Donation Form (download at https://www.eriegives.org/

 Hunger Action Month